Gaza

 The Israel/Hamas conflict has been and continues to be devastating beyond belief.

 Almost half of us in Australia were born overseas or have a parent who was born overseas.
 Australians of all backgrounds should feel safe and free here without fear of racial slurs or vilification.
-I condemn any antisemitic or Islamophobic language which fosters division in Australia.
+I condemn any antisemitic or Islamophobic language that fosters division in Australia.

 Australia is a culturally diverse, civil and tolerant nation.
 We must hold tightly to the democratic values that underpin our national identity and enable diverse communities to live peacefully together as Australians.